cagnulein/QZCompanionNordictrackTreadmill/README.md

 **QZ Installation Method 2: Via the treadmill or bikes build-in web browser.**

-4. To install the QZ Companion app on your treadmill or bike via the treadmill built-in web browser, from the treadmills Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
+4. To install the QZ Companion app on your treadmill or bike via the treadmill built-in web browser, you must first enable Privileged mode from the main iFit dashboard screen - see Step #3 above.
+Note that there is no need to enable USB debugging for this method.
+Next, from the treadmills Android desktop, swipe up from the bottom of the screen to open the installed apps screen.
     Select Browser.

 ![1 - browser](https://user-images.githubusercontent.com/63697253/200885852-75909cbd-e084-4e99-8f71-8201fc4d4f1a.jpg)